intel/BigDL-Recommender-System-Toolkit/DEVCATLOG.md

 ### 3. Run Online Serving Pipeline Using Docker

-After completing the training pipeline, you can use the trained model to deploy and test the online serving pipeline of Intel® Recsys Toolkit.
+After completing the training pipeline, you can use the trained model to deploy and test the online serving pipeline of Intel® BigDL Recommender System Toolkit.

 You are highly recommended to run the online serving pipeline using our provided Docker image as instructed in this section.